MyOS-Android/MyOS-Android.github.io/api/my.android.appstore/POLICY.md

 * STACK TRACE (Stack trace of the issue/exception)
 * LOGCAT (Optional can be externally sent, covers last 200 lines)

-Aurora Bug hunter is implemented to not embed any personal data in the blob.
+AppStore Bug hunter is implemented to not embed any personal data in the blob.
 However, we cannot guarantee that there won't be any personal data contained by accident.
 Also, we cannot control whether the user will add any personal data to the generated data, nor can we control whether